Termites (and white ants)

 Obviously, it is important to know the difference between ants and termites – one may be annoying, the other may cause thousands of dollars worth of damage!

 Where do termites live? . . .

 The main termite species in Australia are subterranean termites, which means they live underground.
 They need to be in regular contact with the ground for protection from predators and for moisture.
 Termites have very thin cuticles ("skin") and easily dry out, which is why they tend to live in moist soil... and also why termite attacks on property are often associated with leaks, dripping taps or poor drainage issues.

 Although they normally make tunnels underground, when they reach a potential food source they often need to come above ground.
 When they do this they build mud tubes to continue foraging, protecting themselves from predators and maintaining moisture levels.
 Mud tubes on the outside of your home, in the sub-floor or roof void are a clear indicator your home is under termite attack.

 Where are termite nests? . . .

-Termite nests are often very difficult to locate, as most nests are under ground or built inside the base of trees or tree stumps, which is why it is difficult for a professional to determine whether the nest has been destroyed after a treatment and a key reason why it is necessary to put in a liquid soil treatment or termite monitoring system after active termites have been eliminated from a building.
-Termite nest mound on ground
+Termite nests are often very difficult to locate, as most nests are underground or built inside the base of trees or tree stumps, which is why it is difficult for a professional to determine whether the nest has been destroyed after a treatment.
+It is a key reason why it is necessary to put in a liquid soil treatment or termite monitoring system after active termites have been eliminated from a building.

 However, a few species do produce obvious mounds on the ground, such as Nasutitermes exitiosus.
 A few actually build their nests in trees (Nasutitermes walkeri) or on top of posts or telegraph poles (Microcerotermes turneri).
 However, even these species need to have direct contact with the ground for moisture and will have foraging trails or mud tubes leading down the tree or post to the ground.